Burt Reynolds Dead at 82

 Hollywood is mourning the death of a beloved actor.

-Burt Reynolds passed away Thursday morning at Jupiter Medical Center in Florida, his manager confirmed to The Hollywood Reporter.
+E!
+News has learned Burt Reynolds passed away Thursday morning after he went into cardiac arrest.
 He was 82.

-The actor reportedly went into cardiac arrest at a hospital earlier in the day.
-His family was by his side at the time of his passing.
+According to The Hollywood Reporter, the actor died at Jupiter Medical Center in Florida where he was reportedly surrounded by family.

 Burt made a name for himself in Hollywood with his various roles on the big and small screen.